TeamNexile/jk-workshop-docs/tools/map-tools.md

 # Level helping tools

-tools that *might* help you enhance your level making productivity even more.
+*might* help you enhance your level making productivity even more.
 {: .fs-6 .fw-300 }

+As the subtitle says, the following tools are not required but are welcome if you want additional help or speed up the process.
 The process of making a level is pretty tedious already, so why not sweeten it more?

+[JumpKingManager](/tools/map-tools/jumpkingmanager) is highly recommended for testing levels.